frontity/docs/docs/api-reference-1/frontity.md

 It's a function that receives a React component an returns the same component but connected to the Frontity state, actions and libraries.
 Any instance of that component will receive three new props: `state`, `actions` and `libraries`, allowing the component to read the state, manipulate it through actions or use any code other packages have exposed in libraries.
 Also, that instance will re-render automatically whenever any value from the `state` which the component is using is changed.

 If you don't want to inject the Frontity state props in your connected components, you can use the `injectProps` option set to `false`.
-Components will still be reactive to changes in the state but without reciving more props.
+Components will still be reactive to changes in the state but without receiving more props.
 For these components to access the state use the [`useConnect`](frontity.md#useConnect) hook.

 **Arguments**